-Without the implementation of a Federal project, any historic properties within the proposed project's APE would be expected to remain in approximately their current condition.
-With available information, there is no indication that any historic properties are currently at risk or undergoing active change at the present time.
+Without the implementation of a Federal project, any cultural resources within the proposed project's APE would be expected to remain in approximately their current condition.
+With available information, there is no indication that any cultural resources are currently at risk or undergoing active change at the present time.
 As time progresses, there may be identification of additional properties or features that are eligible for listing on the National Register of Historic Places (NRHP).